Center for Regional Sustainability

 In June 2009, the Center for Regional of Sustainability was launched with Geoff Chase, former dean of Undergraduate Studies, as its director.
 During its first year, the center positioned itself as a thought leader in sustainability, joining the Association for the Advancement of Sustainability in Higher Education (AASHE), cultivating relationships with local environmental advocacy organizations and sponsoring guest speakers to visit campus and discuss sustainable best practices in water conservation, food waste and social justice.
 In those early years, its most notable achievement was the creation of the Sage Project in 2013, which establishes partnerships with local communities that give SDSU students access to dozens of real-world projects each year.

-Due to its mission to ensure generations of students will gain the skills and abilities that will allow the San Diego region to grow, prosper and sustain itself in the long term, the Center for Regional Sustainability also houses the student-run BrightSide Produce San Diego as of June 2017.
-As a social venture committed to reaching food insecure customers in under-served communities, BrightSide represents each of the center’s values and overarching vision.
+Due to its mission to ensure generations of students will gain the skills and abilities that will allow the San Diego region to grow, prosper and sustain itself in the long term, the Center for Regional Sustainability also houses BrightSide Produce San Diego and the Social and Economic Vulnerabilities Initiative (SEVI).
+As a social venture committed to reaching food insecure customers in under-served communities, BrightSide Produce represents each of the center’s values and overarching vision.
 SEVI is a collaboration between experts from diverse disciplines examining the issues of homelessness and housing in the San Diego region.
 Through all of our programs and initiatives, CRS aims to expand its programming to continue to make an impact on students, faculty, staff and the greater community at large.